gbwriting/gbwriting.github.io/_characters/wren.md

   Gets emotional when people remember small details about her<br>
   Struggles with taking up space in rooms<br>
   Flinches at sudden loud noises or sharp movements<br>
-  Talks softly to Kennedy and encourages mimicry of her mannerisms<br>
+  Talks softly to Alice and encourages mimicry of her mannerisms<br>
   Paints with soft music and becomes stressed by silence<br>
   Frequently asks permission unnecessarily